Why is sleep important?

 Eating a large meal before heading to bed can result in a disrupted sleep as well, so try eating two to three hours beforehand instead.

-Some conditions such as chronic pain, liver disease, and medicines that you may be taking come also result in decreased quality of sleep.
+Some conditions like chronic pain, liver disease, and medicines that you might be taking come also result in decreased quality of sleep.

 How to improve your sleep